agilescientific/transform-2020-tutorial/README.md

     python -m ipykernel install --user --name t20-fri-mvp

 Now you're ready to use the notebooks and the app in this repo.

+## Agenda

+- notebooks/Fossil_classifier_minimal.ipynb
+- notebooks/Hitting_some_web_APIs.ipynb
+- notebooks/Building_a_flask_app.ipynb (note that this is not a 'normal' notebook)
+- notebooks/Hitting_our_web_API.ipynb

+We will build everything else from scratch.
+However, there are 'complete' notebooks in `nb-master` if you prefer to read rather than type.
+And there is a complete app in app-master if you want the complete app.